Search by city or zip code. Press enter or select the go button to submit request

 National Hurricane Center

-reflects a plausible worst case scenario.
+reflects a reasonable worst case scenario.
 The experimental forecast above is the total water forecast that is expected to occur.

-Forecasts for the Delaware River at Burlington are issued routinely year-round.
+Forecasts for the Delaware River at Burlington (IN MLLW) are issued routinely year-round.

 Vertical Datum references a tidal datum (MLLW)...for more information see